thczv/MakerStats-Notifier/README.md

 ### The Extension Only Tracks Models

 The extension only tracks prints and downloads for models on MakerWorld.
-It does not track print profiles or the points received for "high quality" print profiles.
-Because of this, the number of points you actually receive will often be higher than the extension shows.
+It does track Exclusive models and the 25% points bonus that comes with that status.
+But it does not track print profiles or the points received for "high quality" print profiles.
+It also doesn't track downloads or prints for MakerWorld's China site.
+Because of these things, the number of points you actually receive will often be higher than the extension shows.

 ### Points Prediction